 Australian Football has struggled to develop outside of Australia partly because the game is highly resource intensive.
 A game requires the use of a large cricket oval (which generally are not available for such use), many players (44 including interchanges) and 6 officials.

-To find a space big enough for 18-per-side, many international leagues play matches in the middle of nowhere, with no facilities for players or spectators.
+To find a space big enough for 18-per-side, many international leagues play matches in remote locations, with limited facilities for players or spectators.

 Playing Footy 9s on smaller grounds requires far fewer players and enables access to fields that are more readily available.